deathbeds/jupyak/README.md

   - https://github.com/jupyterlite/jupyterlite
   - https://github.com/jupyterlite/pyodide-kernel

-Additionally, a single GitHub gist can be used as the contents of the preview site, and can further configure the build- and runtime behavior of JupyterLite by providing a custom `jupyter_lite_config.json` and/or `jupyter-lite.json`.
+Additionally, a single GitHub [Gist][gist] can be used as the contents of the preview site.
+If the gist contains `jupyter_lite_config.json` and/or `jupyter-lite.json`, these
+will be merged into the [configuration][lite-config] used to build and host the site.

 ## what does it _not_ build?